- Ask for assistance, especially on a windy day.

 - Never leave your boat unattended on the shore.

-- Always sign out your boat in our log book, even if taking a boat that is already in the water.
+- Unless you are taking part in a team practice, always sign out your boat in iCrew, even if taking a boat that is already in the water.

 - Move the boat to the slings (with assistance if necessary) to check the equipment.
 Look for loose bolts and nuts, and broken fixtures.
 Move it to the water after it checks out.

 - If the water level is low, move the boat into at least 18 inches of water.

 - Hint: Everything faces the stern – the open side of the oarlock, the footstretchers, and your gaze.